Environmental Design of Buildings (MSc)

 After completing the modules, you will prepare a dissertation, where you will analyse a subject of environmental design that interests you in more depth.

-The modules shown are an example of the typical curriculum and will be reviewed prior to the 2019/20 academic year.
-The final modules will be published by September 2019.
+The modules shown are an example of the typical curriculum and will be reviewed prior to the 2024/25 academic year.
+The final modules will be published by September 2024.

 How will I be taught?

-For the core taught modules, we use audio-visual support, animated demonstrations, and interactive exercises as necessary to aid learning and implementation of subject-specific skills.
+For the taught modules, we use audio-visual support, animated demonstrations, and interactive exercises as necessary to aid learning and implementation of subject-specific skills.
 You will be given access to and are expected to view/ listen to recordings of lectures or demonstrations given as part of these modules.
 Short tasks are set to give students opportunities for individual study and formative feedback.

 How will I be supported?

 All of our students are allocated a personal tutor when they enrol on the course.
-A personal tutor is there to support you during your studies, and can advise you on academic and personal matters that may be affecting you.
+A personal tutor is there to support you during your studies and can advise you on academic and personal matters that may be affecting your studies.
 You should have regular meetings with your personal tutor to ensure that you are fully supported.